madetech/learn/workshops/09-Polymorphism-Workshop/README.md

 ## Exercises

-* Use the Tennis Kata.
+* Do the [Video Store Kata](./katas/video-store), and consider how you could build taking advantage of polymorphism.